 No, that’s not a vote of confidence in favor of big-box gyms.
 It’s simply a counterpoint to the definitive gympocalypse narrative.
 It’s also a sentiment that can be viewed through the lens of the so-called retail apocalypse.

 As stores shutter and malls close, fitness tenants are filling a void left by brick-and-mortar retailers.
 This trend has seen the number of fitness tenants in shopping centers grow from 6,218 in 2008 to 14,044 in 2018.
-If convenience is in high-demand, hitting the gym, grabbing groceries, and snagging a snack in one place certainly has its perks.
+If convenience is in high demand, hitting the gym, grabbing groceries, and snagging a snack in one place certainly have their perks.